This post last updated on September 14th, 2022

 There’s one more television show that triggered my red flag.
 It’s a series based on a wealthy man who is dying that offers a surgeon a ton of money to explore what comes after death.

 This surgeon apparently probes cases of hauntings, near-death experiences, and reincarnation.
 That, of course, is the Eastern mystical belief that we get do-overs and multiple chances to “get life right” and to ultimately “find God.”

-Unfortunately, the new age beliefs that this series represents are more common among American Christians than you might think.
+Unfortunately, the demonic new age belief that this series represents are more common among American Christians than you might think.

 Mankind has always searched for some evidence of hope that death is not final.
 I’m afraid that this show falls entirely short in finding that hope.
 Sadly, many viewers will be left with less hope and more questions than before.

 Jesus taught many times during his earthly ministry about hope beyond death and the grave.
 You’ll find one of his most direct conversations in John’s Gospel.

 In my Father’s house are many rooms.
 If it were not so, would I have told you that I go to prepare a place for you?
 And if I go and prepare a place for you, I will come again and will take you to myself, that where I am you may be also.John 14:2-3

 Horror movies are entertaining, so what’s wrong with that?